marcusrprojects/What-Makes-Art-Valuable/README.md

 - [What Makes Art Valuable_ Data Scraping and Exploratory Data Visualizations.pdf](https://github.com/marcusrprojects/What-Makes-Art-Valuable/blob/main/What%20Makes%20Art%20Valuable_%20Data%20Scraping%20and%20Exploratory%20Data%20Visualizations.pdf): The blog post about the project.
 - [relative popularity.ipynb](https://github.com/marcusrprojects/What-Makes-Art-Valuable/blob/main/relative%20popularity.ipynb): Notebook for analyzing artist popularity.

-You can explore the code and data for this project by clicking on the links provided above.
-For detailed insights, please refer to the [full blog post](https://github.com/marcusrprojects/What-Makes-Art-Valuable/blob/main/What%20Makes%20Art%20Valuable_%20Data%20Scraping%20and%20Exploratory%20Data%20Visualizations.pdf).
+## Further Reading

+For a more detailed discussion of the methodology, findings, and visualizations, please see the [project blog post PDF](What%20Makes%20Art%20Valuable_%20Data%20Scraping%20and%20Exploratory%20Data%20Visualizations.pdf).